-The College has written agreements with the City of El Dorado Police Department and the City of Andover Police Department, and maintains a close working relationship with local police.
-The memoranda of understanding (MOU) between BCC and the two city police departments establish the geographical scope of BCC Police jurisdiction, as well as the primary law enforcement authority and responsibilities for the College's Department of Public Safety.
+The College has written agreements with the City of El Dorado Police Department and the City of Andover Police Department and maintains a close working relationship with local police.
+The memoranda of understanding (MOU) between BCC and the two city police departments establish the geographical scope of BCC Police jurisdiction, as well as the primary law enforcement authority and responsibilities for the BCC Police Department.
 Both El Dorado Police Department and Andover Police Department respond to any request for service from BCC Police.
 BCC Police are also authorized law enforcement professionals who are armed with firearms.